 Three examples of personal data use

 Think about that.
 The GDPR requires that organizations know exactly where an individual’s data is across their systems, so that it can be deleted upon request.
-Philip Bloor of Bloor Research gave three great examples of the massive challenge to implement this…
+Philip Howard of Bloor Research gave three great examples of the massive challenge to implement this…

 - Personal data for testing: Anyone can now contact their bank and flat out say “I do not want you to use my data, masked or otherwise, for development and testing purposes!”
 How will the bank comply?
 If the bank makes copies of their production database for testing purposes or takes subsets, they must out any personal data.
 Anywhere that personal data is used (test systems, developer laptop, on row 254 of a random spreadsheet) it has to be located and removed.